chandandas27/LovePuppy-Website/README.md

 # LovePuppy-Website
-A pet rental website template
+A pet rental website template.

 This is starter template for start-up business websites.